fjlaubscher/barracks/README.md

 ## Getting Started

-This project uses Yarn for it's dependency management.
+This project uses Yarn for its dependency management.
 You need to install yarn first if you do not have it.

 ```